hardin47/website/Math154/Notes/02-viz.md

 * Do my treatments matter?
 How much?
 * Do men and women respond the same way?

-**Key plot metric:** Does my plot make the comparisions I am interested in
+**Key plot metric:** Does my plot make the comparisonsI am interested in

 * easily, and
 * accurately?